hyphz/hyphz.github.io/data/texts.md

 If the target had a prepared action, it loses it.
 If anyone was Marked by the target, the Mark ends.
 @@AreaDenial
-**Effect:** Create a 3x3 zone centered on the target.
+**Effect:** Create a 5x5 zone centered on the target.
 Until the end of your next turn, any enemy that takes any action in the zone that doesn’t result in them leaving it, or that ends their turn in the zone, takes 3 damage.
+This does not apply to enemies who are adjacent to an ally of yours.
 @@AreaDenial5+
 **Effect:** Create a 5x5 zone centered on the target.
 Until the end of your next turn, any enemy that takes any action